alphaClass6143/hackathon-2023-charityhub/README.md

 - [Coolors](https://coolors.co/) - Used to generate the colour scheme.
 - [SVG Repo](https://www.svgrepo.com/) - Used to source the favicon.
 - [Real Favicon Generator](https://realfavicongenerator.net/)  - Used to generate the favicon.

-?? <<<<
--   [Lucidchart](https://www.lucidchart.com/)  - Used to create the logic flow chart.
--   [??]()  - Used to host the application data.
 - [Tech Sini](https://techsini.com/multi-mockup/) - Used to generate the mockup of the app.
-- [Fsymbols](https://fsymbols.com/generators/carty/) - Used to generate ASCII art.
+-  [Balsamiq](https://balsamiq.com/)  - Used to create wireframes.
-- [Pexels](https://www.pexels.com/) - Used to source free stock images.
+- [Figma](https://www.figma.com/) - Used to create wireframes.
--  [Balsamiq](https://balsamiq.com/)  - Used to create the wire-frame.
+- [Microsoft Paint](https://apps.microsoft.com/store/detail/paint/9PCFS5B6T72H) - Used to create wireframes.
->>>>

 ### Python Packages

-- flask
-- gunicorn
-- python-dotenv
+- [Flask](https://flask.palletsprojects.com/en/2.2.x/) - Used as the primary framework for the app.
+- [gunicorn](https://gunicorn.org/) - Used as a work model.
+- [python-dotenv](https://pypi.org/project/python-dotenv/) - Used as our python environment.

 ## Deployment

 You can fork the repository by following these steps:

 1. Go to the repository on GitHub

 2. Click on the "Fork" button in the upper right hand corner

 You can clone the repository by following these steps:

 1. Go to the repository on GitHub

 2. Locate the "Code" button above the list of files and click it

 3. Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the "copy" button to copy the URL to your clipboard

 4. Open Git Bash

 5. Change the current working directory to the one where you want the cloned directory

 6. Type git clone and paste the URL from the clipboard ($ git clone <https://github.com/YOUR-USERNAME/YOUR-REPOSITORY>)

 7. Press Enter to create your local clone.

 ### Local

 1. Follow the clone steps and go to step 2

 2. Run the following command to install all required packages

 ```

 pipenv install

 ```

 3. Create a .env file and add the following keys to it:

 - DEVELOPMENT --> Is optional, default without it is True

 4. Enter the following commands to start up the server:

 ```

 pipenv shell

 cd app

 python app.py

 ```

 5. The package can now be accessed locally under [http://127.0.0.1:5000/](http://127.0.0.1:5000/)

 ### Heroku
 1. Create an account at Heroku and login.

 2. Click the "Create new app" button on your dashboard, add app name and region.

 3. Click on the "Create app" button.

 4. Click on the "Settings" tab.

 5. Under "Config Vars" click "Reveal Config Vars" add the following keys:

 - DEVELOPMENT --> Is optional but should be set to False, default without it is True

 6. Under "Buildpacks" click "Add buildpack" and then choose "Python" first and click "Save changes"

 7. Go to the "Deploy" tab and choose GitHub as your deployment method

 8. Connect your GitHub account

 9. Enter your repository name, search for it and click connect when it appears below.

 10. In the manual deploy section click "Deploy branch"

 11. Optional: You can enable automatic deploys if you want the app to automatically update